About The College

 Current postings

-Click on positions listed below for information on job postings.
+Click on positions listed below for information on job postings:

-Category: Part-time employee
+Category: Part-time employee (0.4 FTE)

-Work hours: minimum of 22.5 hours per week
+Work hours: 15 hours per week

 About the role

 CHCPBC values and celebrates diversity.
 We acknowledge the uniqueness of every individual and that employing people who reflect a spectrum of skills, backgrounds, identities, and lived experiences is essential to our success.
-We value all employees and applicants, including those who identify with diverse groups such as people who self-identify as First Nations, Métis or Inuit/Inuk, Black or racialized persons, women, 2SLGBTQIA+, and gender diverse, disabled and neurodivergent people.
-We are committed to fostering an open, welcoming and inclusive work environment where we value and respect different perspectives.
+We value all employees and applicants, including those who identify with diverse groups such as people who self-identify as First Nations, Métis or Inuit/Inuk, Black or racialized persons, women, 2SLGBTQIA+, and gender diverse, disabled, and neurodivergent people.
+We are committed to fostering an open, welcoming, and inclusive work environment where we value and respect different perspectives.
 We aspire to employ and support our staff who are representative of the diverse BC communities which we serve.

 About you